 The PBR series of high isolation bridge combiners is NOT expected to function at cryogenic temperatures for the same reasons as the CBR bridge couplers, listed above.

 Our higher frequency, banded, capacitively coupled baluns (including the BAL-0106, BAL-0212, BAL-0520, BAL-0208SMG, BAL-0416SMG, BAL-0620SMG, and all MBAL products) are expected to operate well at cryogenic frequencies, as they consist exclusively of coupled transmission lines.
 The rest of the balun product line uses magnetic cores.
-We recently received feedback from Fabio Sebastiano from TU Delft that these baluns will still operate at cryogenic temperatures, despite their magnetic cores.
+We recently received feedback from Fabio Sebastiano from TU Delft that these baluns will still operate at cryogenic temperatures, despite their magnetic cores as shown below.

 Mixers, Amplifiers, Multipliers, and other Nonlinear Products